webrecorder/browsertrix/frontend/docs/docs/user-guide/crawl-workflows.md

 #### Page Crawl

-Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages beyond one link out.
+: Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages, or if you're crawling a single social media profile or post.

-A Page Crawl workflow is simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.
+: A _Page Crawl_ workflow is simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.

 #### Site Crawl

-Choose one of these crawl scopes to have the the crawler automatically find pages based on a domain name, start page URL, or directory on a website.
+: Choose one of these crawl scopes to have the the crawler automatically find pages based on a domain name, start page URL, or directory on a website.

-Site Crawl workflows are great for advanced use cases where you don't need (or want) to know every single URL of the website that you're archiving.
+: _Site Crawl_ workflows are great for advanced use cases where you don't need (or want) to know every single URL of the website that you're archiving.

 After deciding what type of crawl you'd like to run, you can begin to set up your workflow.
+If this is your first crawl, our [quick start guide](getting-started.md) can help you determine which crawl scope best fits your crawl.

 A detailed breakdown of available settings can be found in the [workflow settings guide](workflow-setup.md).

 ## Run Crawl